MDOC Response and Information on coronavirus (COVID-19)

 - Staff are encouraged to use phone calls, email and teleconferencing in place of in-person meetings when possible.
 Any necessary in-person meetings should be limited as much as possible and the size of the meeting should be reduced to allow for attendees to stay the recommended 6-foot distance apart.

 The department is moving forward with plans to pilot video visitation at seven correctional facilities statewide.

 UPDATE: Visitation Restrictions

-In an effort to protect the health of staff, prisoners and the public, the MDOC suspended visitation at ALL correctional facilities statewide.
+In an effort to protect the health of staff, prisoners and the public, the MDOC suspended visitation at ALL correctional facilities statewide on March 13.

 This also includes outside volunteers and other tours and groups who routinely come into the prisons.

 “This was not a decision we arrived at lightly, as we understand and recognize the importance of family contact with the prison population,” said MDOC Director Heidi Washington.
 “Our primary concern has to be public safety and reducing the number of people who enter our facilities is a key factor in limiting the potential spread of this illness into our prisoner population.”

 The department will monitor the situation to determine when visits will be restored.

 During the period without visits, the department is working with GTL and JPay to provide enhanced services for prisoners to communicate with family and friends.

 In addition, all staff working at facilities are being asked a series of screening questions and have their temperature checked before being allowed entrance into a facility.
 For those with a temperature above 100.4, they will not be allowed to work.